-- Don’t Rent a Bullet: The Royal Enfield 350 or 500cc Bullet is the quintessential Indian bike.
+Don’t Rent a Bullet: The Royal Enfield 350 or 500cc Bullet is the quintessential Indian bike.
 Many a tourist fall in love with its classic look and thump-thump-thump exhaust.
-But it’s no the most comfortable ride for touring, especially at higher speeds.
+But it’s not the most comfortable ride for touring, especially at higher speeds.
 The Royal Enfield Himalayan is an adventure tourer that’s much better suited to Indian roads – and was designed purposefully for when there are no roads!
-It ensures for a more comfortable ride than a Bullet.
+It ensures a more comfortable ride than a Bullet.
 Test ride both and see for yourself.

-- Best Price: If you want the best price, book at least a month in advance.
+Best Price: If you want the best price, book at least a month in advance.
 Or else you’ll be rushing around looking for the particular model of bike you want and the shop owners will smell desperation (due to your close leaving date) and charge you more.
 If you’re renting an ordinary old Royal Enfield Bullet, this isn’t such a problem, but if you want a more comfortable Royal Enfield Himalayan it is as there are fewer available for rent.

 Where to Rent: First check the price online from bike rental stores in whichever city you’ll begin from.
 Then talk to a local or search online for the motorcycle market in that city and go visit some rental stores there.
 Use your knowledge of the online prices to see if you can get a better price at the market.
 All large city have a motorcycle market, Delhi’s is in Karol Bagh.

 Permits: Travel permits are required for Ladakh, and all the North Eastern States.
 Check what permits are necessary and make sure you get them in advance.
 It can take a whole day to collect various permits if you’re travelling to a few different North Eastern States.

 Bike papers: you must make sure the company gives you copies of the bike’s registration card, proof of insurance, and a Pollution Under Control Certificate.

-- Safety gear: While 99% of Indians don’t wear safety gear, let alone a helmet.
+Safety gear: While 99% of Indians don’t wear safety gear, let alone a helmet.
 If you care about your skin and life then you’re going to need it.
 It’s a no-brainer once you see the roads and driving in India.
 For packing suggestions, see my light packing list for motorcycle trips.

-- Road rules: There are road rules in India, but they’re rarely followed or enforced.
+Road rules: There are road rules in India, but they’re rarely followed or enforced.
 Instead, it’s a bit of a free for all.
 Be prepared for driving in India by reading How to Drive in India for Foreigners.

-- Ladakh Red Tape: If going to Ladakh, it’s a Government order that rented vehicles from outside Leh are not allowed.
+Ladakh Red Tape: If going to Ladakh, it’s a Government order that rented vehicles from outside Leh are not allowed.
 But never fear, in India there’s always a juggard (innovative) way around any red tape.
 Just check the company you’re hiring the bike from will give you the relevant paperwork to show “you own” the bike – even though you don’t.